Aristo-eng/regression-in-python/README.md

 The final value is the ‘Adj Close’ which is the same as ‘Close’ Value if the stock price is not regulated.

 # Regression and label selection
+Created a column label to store forecasted values. we used Adj.
+Close feature